Caleb-o/tinylang/README.md

 * Imports (Lazy?) - Import other scripts lazily, so they only get included once a call to the import is made

 ### Fixes / Modifications
-* Use numeric IDs for types instead of raw strings (somewhat faster comparisons etc)
 * References should hold the variable itself and not an identifier (this confuses the resolution and requires scope climbing to resolve)

 ## Desirables